 III.
 Advertising Guidelines

-The district may approve advertising in school district facilities or on school district property.
-Any approval will state precisely where such advertising may be placed.
+B. The district may approve advertising in school district facilities or on school district property.
 The restrictions listed in Section A above will apply.
-Advertising will not be allowed outside the specific area approved by the School Board.
 Specific advertising must be approved by the superintendent or designee.
 In no instance will an advertising device be erected or maintained within 100 feet of a school that is visible to and primarily intended to advertise and inform or to attract or which does attract the attention of operators and occupants of motor vehicles.

 Advertising revenues must be accounted for and reported in compliance with UFARS.